MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/budgeting/budget-plan.md

 [![Budget plan display.](./media/screenshot31.png)](./media/screenshot31.png)

 ### Task 8: Create current year budget based on previous year actuals
-Allocation methods can be used in budget plan to easily copy information for budget plans from one scenario to another/ spread them across periods/ allocate to dimensions.
+Allocation methods can be used in budget plan to easily copy information for budget plans from one scenario to another, spread them across periods, or allocate to dimensions.
 We will use allocations to create current year budget from previous year actuals.

 8.1.
-Pick all lines in the budget plan document grid and click Allocate budget.
+Pick all lines in the budget plan document grid and click **Allocate budget**.

 [![All lines.](./media/screenshot32.png)](./media/screenshot32.png)

 8.2.
-Select allocation method, Period key, Source and destination scenarios, and click Allocate.
+Select allocation method, Period key, Source and destination scenarios, and click **Allocate**.

 [![Allocate.](./media/screenshot33.png)](./media/screenshot33.png)